 If you are an AAA member, they do offer discounts for Resort tickets.
 Check your local AAA for more information.

 One More Note

-It’s extremely important to note that all of my notes, attraction availability, shows, characters, and prices, are all as off February/March of 2016, with mild changes made in November of 2016.
+It’s extremely important to note that all of my notes, attraction availability, shows, characters, and prices, are all as off February/March of 2016, with mild changes made in November of 2016 and June of 2017.
 Anything can change at any time.
 As mentioned on nearly every piece of paper, from your ticket to your guide maps, everything is subject to change.
 But I hope that I have been of some help to anyone planning on visiting the Disneyland Resort soon!